499602D2/asteria/README.md

 - Trajectories __VERSION 1.7.1 - the 2.x versions don't currently work with kOS!__
 - kOS

-The version requirement for Trajectories effectively means that you must also use KSP version 1.3.1, unless you can get Trajectories working with whatever KSP release you're using.
+The version requirement for Trajectories effectively means that __you must also use KSP version 1.3.1__, _unless_ you can get Trajectories working with whatever KSP release you're using.

 Your craft should have the following specifications:
 - Grid fins and landing legs on S1 (don't use airbrakes - if you don't have grid fins, use regular fins)